Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \subsection{The case of arbitrary surface \texorpdfstring{$M$}{M}}

+In this section we generalize the construction above by replacing the neighborhood of the sink~$\Omega$ by a surface with a Morse-Smale vector field on it.

 An arbitrary smooth closed surface $M$ with a handle can be obtained from another surface~$N$ by gluing a handle: $M = N \# \TT$.
-For the surface~$N$, there exists a Morse-Smale vector field with a hyperbolic sink and, therefore, there is also a Morse-Smale vector field $v_{N}$ with a small contractible hyperbolic attracting cycle that bounds a disk with a single singularity --- a hyperbolic source.
+For the surface~$N$, there exists a Morse-Smale vector field with a hyperbolic sink\footnote{Indeed, any vector field on~$N$ with a hyperbolic sink can be $C^1$-perturbed into a Morse-Smale field, and the latter can be approximated by a $C^\infty$-smooth Morse-Smale field which still has the sink.} and, therefore, there is also a Morse-Smale vector field $v_{N}$ with a small contractible hyperbolic attracting cycle that bounds a disk with a single singularity --- a hyperbolic source.
 Since $v_{N}$ is Morse-Smale, it has a neighborhood~$\U\ni v_{N}$ where all vector fields are orbitally topologically equivalent.

 Fix some $k$ and consider the special family $V_k \in \F_k$.
-Recall that its sink~$\Omega$ does not depend on the parameter, draw a small transverse circle around~$\Omega$, cut the disk~$D\ni\Omega$ bounded by the circle (the disk must be small and should not intersect the disks~$B_j$), and denote what is left of the torus, namely $\TT\setminus D$, by~$T_0$.
+Recall that its sink~$\Omega$ does not depend on the parameter, draw a small transverse circle around~$\Omega$, cut out the disk~$D\ni\Omega$ bounded by the circle (the disk must be small and should not intersect the disks~$B_j$), and denote what is left of the torus, namely $\TT\setminus D$, by~$T_0$.
 Note that by construction the restrictions of the fields of our family to the vicinity of $\partial T_0$ do not depend on the parameter.

 Consider a constant family $\hat{V}$ whose vector fields coincide with~$v_{N}$ for all values of the parameter.
 For the vector field~$v_{N}$, draw a small transverse circle around the aforementioned source which is inside the attracting cycle, cut out the disk bounded by the circle and denote the rest of the surface by~$N_0$.
 Now let us smoothly glue $T_0$ to $N_0$ along the neighborhoods of the boundaries in such a way that on the resulting surface (diffeomorphic to~$M$) we get a smooth family of vector fields~$V_{k,M}$ --- the result of ``gluing'' the families~$V_k$ and~$\hat{V}$ together.